sohrabhind/taskline/README.md

 # task-manager
-Sticky task list and stopwatch application
+Sticky task list to manage tasks and stopwatch application